-Be Ready With a Disaster Recovery Plan for Shipping
+Be Ready With a Supply Chain Disaster Recovery Plan for Shipping

 They say that luck favors the prepared.
 We've seen how quickly industries and the world can change.
 It's important for businesses to build a plan and be ready to keep people safe and business flowing when the unexpected becomes a reality.

 A disaster recovery plan should cover all critical aspects of your business, including shipping.
-After all, fulfilling orders is what keeps you – and your customers – afloat.
-In our e-guide, we cover the big areas small and mid-size businesses (SMBs) need to address when establishing disaster recovery plans for shipping logistics.
-The guide includes:
+After all, fulfilling orders is what keeps you — and your customers — afloat.
+In our supply chain resilience e-guide, we cover the big areas small and mid-size businesses (SMBs) need to address when establishing disaster recovery plans for parcel and freight shipping.

-- Key areas of making a plan, including the people, processes and systems integral to shipping
+- Key areas of disaster recovery plan , including the people, processes and supply chain agility systems integral to shipping

 - How to build redundancy into your inventory and distribution networks